Accretion onto a Supermassive Black Hole Binary Before Merger: Global accretion behavior: Time-dependence, Disk states, and 3D effects

-In the disk-dominated state, mass is spread throughout the minidisk's Roche lobe, although a one-armed spiral wave is evident.
-By contrast, in the stream-dominated state, nearly all the minidisk's mass is in a curving stream that traverses only half a circuit around the black hole before plunging in.
+In the disk-dominated state, mass { following quasi-Keplerian orbits is} spread throughout the minidisk's Roche lobe, although a one-armed spiral wave is evident.
+By contrast, in the stream-dominated state, nearly all the minidisk's mass is in a curving stream that traverses only half a circuit around the black hole before plunging in, {thereby avoiding circularization through self-intersection}.
 However, because the material is concentrated in a much smaller area, the maximum density in the stream-dominated state is a factor of $\simeq 3$ greater than in the disk-dominated state.
 The two states also differ sharply in how rapidly the gas in a minidisk moves radially inward.
 In the stream-dominated state, most of the material in the stream component has radial velocity $u^r < -0.1$.
-The colorscale in Figure~\ref{fig:strmvsdisk} is therefore chosen to pass through white at this value.
-In sharp contrast, during the disk-dominated state, nearly the entire minidisk has an inward radial speed with magnitude $\ll 0.1$.
+The colorscale in Figure~\ref{fig:strmvsdisk} is therefore chosen to pass through white at this value, {distinguishing the stream and disk components.} In sharp contrast, during the disk-dominated state, nearly the entire minidisk has an inward radial speed with magnitude $\ll 0.1$.

 The stark differences between these states stem from a combination of the large amplitude variation in mass-supply rate and the comparatively low specific angular momentum of the mass delivered to the minidisks.
 The latter fact is demonstrated in Figure~\ref{fig:kepvsr}.
 As also noted by \cite{Combi2021}, the specific angular momentum of the matter arriving at the minidisk---relative to the black hole it is about to orbit---is in general less than what is required for a circular orbit at a minidisk's tidal truncation radius.